Yujie-Cui/WB-channels/README.md

 After the receiver program finishes, you can kill the sender program.

 Info:
 * Now you can watch the results in the `a_d=8_t=11000` and `r_d=8_t=11000` files.
 The `a_d=8_t=11000` file is the result that the sender process alternately sends 0 and 1, and the receiver process observes.
 The `r_d=8_t=11000` file is the result of a random string sent by the sender process and observed by the receiver process.
 * Files such as `sample-a_d=8_t=11000` are sample files that can be used as reference.

+scripts:
+* The `print_decode_results.py` script exists in this directory to print out the decoded results of the receiver.
+* You can try the sample file first to observe the correct output:
+  * `python print_decode_results.py --file_path=sample-a_d=8_t=11000 --Threshold=149`
+    * Execute the above command, the script will output 010101... string.
+Because the `sample-a_d=8_t=11000` file is the result that the sender process alternately sends 0 and 1, and the receiver process observes.
+  * `python print_decode_results.py --file_path=sample-r_d=8_t=11000 --Threshold=149`
+    * The `r_d=8_t=11000` file is the result of a random string sent by the sender process and observed by the receiver process.
+According to section V of the paper, the beginning position of the random string is set to a fixed bit pattern (`0000101011110101`).
+So execute the above command, you will see a random string starting with `0000101011110101`.
+  * Now you can change the path to the file you generated, and set the threshold according to your processor.
+  * Note: When the sender process is executed, it will output the string it sent.
+You can compare the output of the script with the string output of the execution of the sender process.

 Tips:

-* In [top level path]/plot/ there is a python code to plot the attack trace.
+* In [top level path]/plot/ there is a python code to plot the attack trace and solve the bit error rate.
 Learn how to use these scripts through step 3.
-* You can choose a threshold that best distinguish the latency of the sender

 --------------------------------------------------------------------------------